New York State Policy Priorities

-- Require all public and non-public schools with 60% or more students qualifying for free or reduced-price meals to offer a universal, after-the-bell breakfast program with all-student access.
+- Require all schools with 60% or more students qualifying for free or reduced-price meals to offer breakfast at no cost to all students, and a Breakfast after the Bell program with all-student access.

-- Eliminate the reduced-price copayment of 25 cents for breakfast, thereby removing a significant financial barrier for low-income families.
+- Eliminate the reduced-price copayment for school breakfast and lunch, thereby removing a significant financial barrier for low-income families.

-- Increase the number of eligible schools implementing CEP in order to expand school lunch and breakfast participation.
+- Increase number of eligible schools implementing CEP to expand school breakfast and lunch participation.

-- Hold CEP schools harmless from change in state aid formula as a result of operating a universal school meal program.
+- Hold CEP schools harmless from changes to state aid formula as a result of operating a universal school meal program.

 - Require all CEP schools to offer an after-the-bell breakfast program with all-student access.

-- Ensure NYSED monitors implementation and continues to make improvements to data matching algorithms within the new state level Direct Certification Matching Process.
+- Ensure NY State Education Department (NYSED) monitors implementation and continues to make improvements to data matching algorithms within the state level Direct Certification Matching Process.

-- Improve and expand state-level outreach and education efforts, including:
+- Improve and expand state-level outreach and education efforts:

 - Increase outreach, education, application and claiming assistance to providers with low participation.

-- Ensure NYS Department of Health regularly assesses, revises if needed, and reports on use of online CACFP prescreening tool for potential providers.
+- Ensure NYS Department of Health (DOH) regularly assesses, revises if needed, and reports on the use of online CACFP prescreening tool for potential providers.

 - Strengthen linkages between Office for Children and Family Services (OCFS) and DOH/CACFP databases to conduct “in-reach” with OCFS providers who are not participating in CACFP.

-- Create linkages with NYS Education Department and DOH/CACFP databases to conduct “in-reach” with summer meals sponsors and districts that provide afterschool snacks through NSLP.
+- Create linkages with NYSED and DOH/CACFP databases to conduct “in-reach” with summer meals sponsors and districts that provide afterschool snacks through NSLP.